dice-discord/bot/docs/commands/fun/random-cat-image.md

 ## Description

-Get a picture of a random cat
+Get a picture of a random cat.

 ## Aliases